BrightstarDB/BrightstarDB/doc/src/Using_Polaris.rst

   #.
 In the interface that is displayed, a default name for the export file
      is generated based on the store name and the current date/time.
 You can modify this file name if you wish.

   #.
+Select the RDF format you wish to use for the exported data.
+     The default format used is NTriples, but you may want to choose a format such as TriG or NQuads to preserve graph information.

+  #.
 Click on the Start button to submit the job to the server.